arc2qgis/lyrxtoqml/readme.md

 If  the installation method fails for you, you can use the [qlyrx.zip](./plugin/qlyrx/qlyrx.zip) file and use the **install from zip** method within the QGIS plugin manager.

+### Functionality
 This plugin currently supports lyrx files with:
-   - Unique Values symbologies (1/2 fields classification)
+   - Unique Values symbologies (1 or 2 fields classification) => QGIS Categorized
    - Simple renderers
  Esri/Qgis main conversions:
     - CIMSolidFill
     - CIMSolidStroke (=> QgsSimpleLineSymbolLayer or simple stroke)
     - CIMHatchFill => QgsLinePatternFillSymbolLayer